apache/cloudstack-documentation/source/adminguide/networking/manage_guest_networks.rst

 #.
 In the Select view, select Guest networks.

-   All the guest networks that you have created for the account is listed in the page.
+   All the guest networks that you have created for the account are listed in the page.

 #.
 Select the guest network you want to work with.